SandyRodger/JS225_OOJ/assessment_prep.md

     - Read discussion board for JS229
     - Write a list of expected questions with answers

-### to mull
+### to maintain

+- Continually be adding to Anki deck
 - Maintain art.
 I think It's necessary for my equilibrium.
+Specifically daily drawings + tutorials
+- Be ruthless about getting excellent sleep. (no alcohol)

+### to mull

 - Start working afternoons?
-  - Be ruthless about getting excellent sleep. (no alcohol)
 - Cancel AM's wedding?
+- How am I going to use LSbot to prepare for this exam?

 ## [Assessment Format:](https://launchschool.com/lessons/d6ad18da/assignments/b39fe5b1)